COURSE OUTLINE: HANDGUN BASIC (FUNDAMENTALS)

-This 8-hour certificate course instructs the fundamentals of handgun safety, marksmanship, operation and maintenance.
+This 8-hour, live-fire certificate course instructs the fundamentals of handgun safety, marksmanship, operation, and maintenance.
 The course is designed for new shooters and those who are experienced but have not received previous professional training or certification.
 The focus will be on improving the candidate’s accuracy and handling in an environment that emphasizes safety.

 This course (or previous professional training) is a required prerequisite to take the Handgun – Intermediate (Holster) Course.
 Class size is limited to 8 candidates to ensure a high level of individual attention.

 - · State, explain and apply the rules for safe firearm handling (ACTS and PROVE)

 - · Demonstrate at all times how to handle a handgun in a safe manner

 - · State the major types of cartridge and firearm malfunctions, and how to react to them

 - · Demonstrate the knowledge, skills and attitude necessary to conduct live fire training on a range

 - · Safely shoot a pistol from the one-handed and two-handed (Weaver or Isosceles) standing positions